sybrew/the-seo-framework/readme.txt

 * Improved: Overal plugin speed, again :).
 * Fixed: SEO Column bar was registered for load on Post and Page edit screens, even if it wasn't visibles.
 * Fixed: WooCommerce admin page product overview layout was messed up on smaller (tablet to 15") screens by the addition of The SEO Bar.
 It now all mostly fits.
 Further optimization is left in the hands of WooCommerce.
-* TODO Fixed: Incorrect Dutch translation on Robots Meta Settings on the Inpost metabox.
 * Fixed: Bug with AnsPress where not all page descriptions are fetched correctly on the front-end.
 Because of the bugfix, the description cache will be flushed upon update.
 The cache will clean itself up within 7 days automatically.
 * Fixed: WooCommerce main shop page took the title of the latest product.
 * Fixed: Inconsistent cache key for WooCommerce shop page.